MohammadMaftoun/YOLO-and-Its-Applications/README.md

 # 1. Overview of YOLO (You Only Look Once):

 YOLO is a popular real-time object detection algorithm that identifies and locates objects within images or video streams.
-Unlike other traditional methods involving multiple stages (e.g., region proposals followed by classification), YOLO is a unified model that performs both tasks in a single pass.
+Unlike conventional methods involving multiple stages (e.g., region proposals followed by classification), YOLO is a unified model that performs both tasks in a single pass.
 This makes it incredibly fast efficient and suitable for real-time applications.

 # 2. Features in the Repository: